 Are you tired of manual testing and are you considering using Selenium to accelerate your software testing?
+Then read on to learn what it takes to automate with Selenium, and if it really is the best automation tool for you.

 Many testers and QA managers use Selenium as a tool to automate the most tedious and boring testing tasks – and with good reason.
 Selenium is a highly popular tool that, when used correctly, can increase accuracy and reliability of your tests.